vincepg13/sn-react-shadcn/README.md

 Any components which fetch data from a ServiceNow instance (such as tables) use a **shared Axios instance**.
 You must configure Axios **in your app** to provide authentication.

-_If you installed this package prior to Version 1.0.5 please update and make sure you include this step in the application that consumes it._ Otherwise you may notice an issue where ServiceNow asks for authentication details when using your app on the instance.

 Depending on your environment:

 - **Development mode:** you can set basic auth credentials (`username` and `password`) directly.
 - **Production mode:** you should set the `X-userToken` header after retrieving a session token.

-You must then call `setAxiosInstance` (provided by the package) to inject your configured Axios instance.
+You must then call `setAxiosInstance` (provided by this package) to inject your configured Axios instance.

-✅ **Example Setup:**
+✅ **Example Setup in Hosting Application:**

 ```tsx
 import axios from 'axios'